hermajonii/tournament-app/README.md

-# Beach volleyball tournament app
+# Beach volleyball tournament app - user

 A web application for managing tournaments — registering teams, entering match results, and displaying the standings.